paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 # Operating in the standing mining fleet
 This section will explain you the basics of operating as a member of the standing mining fleet.
 All players who are taking part in the standing mining fleet should follow the procedures explained in the following sections.

+> The core rules are mentioned in the mining fleet MOTD.
+Follow them as you mine with others.
+{.is-info}

 By following the procedures you will be eligible for ship replacements as well as make sure each miner in the fleet is threated equally.

 ## How to receive the boost and find your fleet